Best Wireless Mouse 2024: Productivity, Portability, and Comfort

 The best wireless mice combine heavily-researched ergonomics and finely-tuned productivity improvements to give you a tool that makes you more efficient and feels like a natural extension of your arm.

 Productivity mice are different from gaming mice.
-Gaming mice tend to prioritize speed (latency), accuracy, and weight — and while you don't want a productivity mouse that's noticeably laggy, you don't need to be overly concerned about these things.
-But there are plenty of other factors to consider in a productivity mouse, such as overall comfort, multi-device control, built-in Bluetooth, speedy scroll wheels (and tilt wheels), and solid battery life.
+Gaming mice tend to prioritize speed, latency, and weight — and while you don't want a productivity mouse with noticeable lag, you don't need to be overly concerned about these things.
+There are plenty of other factors to consider in a productivity mouse, such as overall comfort, multi-device control, built-in Bluetooth, speedy scroll wheels (and tilt wheels), and solid battery life.

 If you're looking to improve your game, check out our list of best gaming mice.
 And if you're serious about decluttering, pair the perfect pointer with one of the best wireless keyboards and one of the best wireless headsets for ultimate freedom.